 Dirty Martini is set to become your favourite cocktail bar with its plush interiors, late night DJs and happy hour deals.
-Happy hour takes place every day: from 4.00pm to 10.00pm on Monday to Thursday, 3pm to 10pm on Friday, 12pm to 8pm on Saturday and ALL DAY on Sunday.
+Happy hour takes place: from 4pm to 8pm on Monday to Thursday, 3pm to 8pm on Friday, 12pm to 7pm on Saturday and 12pm to 8pm on Sunday.

 Selected cocktails are half price during these times and bottles of wine cost just £12.50.
 Prosecco is £20 a bottle at happy hour and bottled beers and ciders are reduced to £3.50.
 You can’t argue with that!

 Fancy learning to make your own cocktails?
 Dirty Martini host cocktail making classes for £25 a head, a fun activity to do as a couple.